hafsaah1/CS501hw3_5/README.md

 # CS501 - Homework 3 - Question 5:

-This is a simple Android app that shows a basic login form.
-It was built using Jetpack Compose and demonstrates fundamental concepts like state management, input fields, and Material 3 theming as covered in the lecture.
+This shows fundamental concepts like state management, input fields, and Material 3 theming as covered in the lecture.

 ## How to Use the App